ironijunior/diff-base64/README.md

 There are some points that would be nice to improve:
 - add endpoint to force diff process, like `POST -> /v1/diff/<ID>`
 - add endpoints to update sides, like `PUT -> /v1/diff/<ID>/left` and `PUT -> /v1/diff/<ID>/right`
-- add i18n
+- add i18n for exceptions
-- test obvious scenarios for endpoints (method now allowed, 404 on wrong endpoints, ...)
+- ~~test obvious scenarios for endpoints (method now allowed, 404 on wrong endpoints, ...)~~
 - improve debug logs
+- apply ports & adapters architecture to turn the business language agnostic